carrythebanner/shift-docs/site/content/pages/public-health.md

 ### Safety Plan

-<p style="text-align: left; padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2;">We need everyone's help to keep bike fun safe for all!
-Ride leaders who follow this safety plan will have a special marker next to their rides on the calendar.
-Ride participants are expected to follow these rules at rides which agree to this plan.</p>
+Ride leaders who follow these specific guidelines will have a special marker next to their rides on the calendar.
+Ride participants are expected to follow these rules at rides which agree to this plan.

 Ride leaders announce the following at the beginning of their ride: